varikvalefor/matel/README.md

 * Matel's source code is readable.
 * The number of Matel's dependencies is minimised.

+## Pronunciation
+The official pronunciations of "Matel" include \/məˈtɛl\/, which is VARIK's preferred pronunciation, and \/meɪˌtəl\/.

 ## Contributing

 Contributions are welcomed but must be released in accordance with Matel's licence.